cirosantilli/linux-cheat/desktop/README.md

 Right click on the Keyboard layout manager and choose your settings.

-TODO what are the available layouts? what are the config files?
+TODO what are the available layouts?
+What are the config files?

 #display manager